pyvista.PolyData

 Casts the datatype to float32 if points datatype is non-float.
 Default True.
 Set this to False to allow non-float types, though this may lead to truncation of intermediate floats when transforming datasets.

-The verts connectivity array.
-Like faces, this array requires padding indicating the number of vertices in each cell.
+The verts connectivity.
+Like faces, lines, and strips this can be supplied as either a padded array or an explicit cell array object.
+In the padded array format, the padding indicates the number of vertices in each cell.
 For example, [1, 0, 1, 1, 1, 2] indicates three vertex cells each with one point, and [2, 0, 1, 2, 2, 3] indicates two polyvertex cells each with two points.

 n_vertsint, optional